 Betfair has welcome offers in place for both its exchange and sportsbook sections.
 The former is a standard £20 risk-free bet deal.
 The latter is more eye-catching, dishing out up to £100 in free bets, but the entry requirements are fairly high.
 You need to place 5 x £10 qualifying wagers to receive one £20 free bet, and can repeat this five times to get the full £100.

 Bet365’s welcome offer is much more accessible.
-You can deposit anything from £5 up to £100, and will receive a 100% matched bonus.
+You can stake £10 and you’ll receive a £50 free bet.
 A 1x rollover requirement does come attached, but this can be completed at odds of only 1/5 (1.20).

 Betfair has several promotions in place for its existing customers too.
 Alongside a couple of odds boosts, these include an excellent ‘refer a friend’ deal, in which you earn £10 for each successful referral, up to a total of £50.
 There’s also a ‘free bet club’-style offer, in which you get a £5 free bet for every £20 wagered on multiples.